iamAkolab/Udacity_JavaDev_Nanodegree/part2_spring_boot_basic/lesson6/testing.md

 ### Key Terms
 * Test Driven Development: a software development methodology that emphasizes writing tests before the code to be tested.
 This gives developers a roadmap to success - once all the tests are passing, the feature is complete!
 * User Story: User stories are short sentences derived from feature requirements in the format of As a user, I can in order to .
 These are used to create tests to verify the components of a feature.

+## Testing
+There are many different types of tests meant to validate different types of features and different layers of an application.
+In this course, we're going to focus on two specific types of tests: Unit tests and integration tests.

+Unit tests are meant to test a single unit or component of an application or process - these tests should be simple, and verify that a specific method, component, or process step acts as expected according to its inputs.
+Sometimes you'll also use unit tests to verify that the unit under test fails predictably, as well; it's good to test both positive and negative conditions in a unit test!

+Integration tests are the next layer up from unit tests.
+Instead of testing a single unit of an application, they test multiple units and how they integrate with one another.
+Often, an integration test will validate an entire user story, for example, while a unit test will validate a single step in the process a user story describes.

+The rule of thumb is that unit tests should be used to test invariants - conditions that do not change - and integration tests should be used to test user actions and entire process flows .

+### Key Terms
+* Unit Tests: A unit test only validates the smallest unit of a computational process.
+That might mean a test of a single method, or a single component in an application.
+* Invariants: An invariant is a law of computation, something that shouldn't change despite changing circumstances.
+For example, adding 0 to a number should always result in the original number, and dividing by 0 should always result in an error.
+* Integration Tests: Integration tests are intended to validate the operation of multiple application components as they interact with each other - or integrate with one another.